 Animals are infected by consuming eggs from the soil.
 Many infections do not result in clinical disease, but severe cases can result in bloody diarrhea, weight loss, dehydration, anemia, and rarely, death.
 Infective eggs can persist in the environment for many years.
 It can take up to 3 months after infection before a fecal sample identifies whipworm eggs.
 Fortunately, whipworms are not known to cause zoonotic disease.
 In 2016, about 0.5% of fecal samples from dogs in Whatcom county tested positive for Trichuris.1

-– Trifexis for dogs, a monthly flea preventive that also contains milbemycin, a deworming medication, will eradicate all three types of intestinal parasites.
-Revolution for cats, a monthly topical flea preventive also treats for roundworms and hookworms.-stock up during our spring promotion which ends April 30th!
+– Credelio for dogs, a monthly flea and tick preventive, paired with Interceptor Plus, a deworming medication, will eradicate all four types of intestinal parasites.
+Revolution for cats, a monthly topical flea preventive also treats for roundworms and hookworms.-stock up during our spring promotion April 1st-30th!

 – Annual fecal tests for prompt identification of parasite infection – or more frequent for high risk animals (indoor/outdoor cats, dogs that go to day care, dog parks, or other areas with large numbers of dogs)